google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

   quantification mechanisms, so each of the ones we have should be comprehensible and reasonably powerful, and they should not overlap.
 So far, we have focused on the following variants:
-    * It should be possible to specify that one or more specific classes get a specific level of reflection support; this is a simple generalization of side tags where the target is a list of classes rather than a single class.
-    * It should be possible to request reflection support for a set of classes chosen in a more abstract manner than by enumeration.
-Obvious candidate quantification mechanisms quantify over all superclasses of a given class; over all supertypes of a given class; over all subclasses of a given class; over all subtypes of a given class; and over all classes whose name matches a given pattern.
+    * It should be possible to request reflection support for a set of classes chosen via some query mechanism.
+Obvious candidate quantification mechanisms quantify over all superclasses; over all supertypes; over all subclasses; over all subtypes of a given class;
+      and over all classes whose name matches a given pattern.
-    * Quantification as in the previous bullet is centralized because it is based on one specification which is then used to 'query' the whole program (or certain large parts of it) for matching entities.
-It is common and useful to supplement this with a decentralized mechanism, where programmers manually enumerate the members of a set, for instance by attaching a certain marker as metadata to those members.
-This makes it possible to maintain the set precisely and explicitly, even in the cases where the members do not share obvious common traits that makes the centralized approach convenient.
-A good example is that a set of methods can be given reflective support by annotating them with metadata; for instance, we may wish to be able to reflectively invoke all methods marked with @businessRule.
+    * Quantification as in the previous bullet is centralized because it is based on one specification which is then used to 'query' the whole program for matching entities.
+It is common and useful to supplement this with a decentralized mechanism, where programmers explicitly mark each member of a set, for instance by attaching a certain marker as metadata to those members.
+This makes it possible to maintain the set precisely and explicitly, even in the cases where the members do not share obvious common traits that fit into the centralized 'query' approach.
+A good example is that a set of methods can be given reflective support by annotating them with metadata; for instance, we may wish to be able to reflectively invoke all methods marked with `@businessRule`.

+It is worth noting the flexibility that is enabled by the separation of the mechanisms for supporting specific methods on mirrors (API related) and for supporting specific target classes (reflectee related).
+The separation comes about because API related support is specified in reflector classes via capabilities, and reflectee related support is specified by adding reflectors as metadata to top-level declarations like classes, and via global quantifiers.
+In particular, it is possible to use a reflector which is declared in some third-party package, and then locally specify which classes that reflector should provide reflection support for, because there is no need to edit the reflector class itself.

 We subscribe to a point of view where reflective operations are divided into (a) operations concerned with the dynamic behavior of class